Tomb of Shah Rukn-e-Alam: Mausoleum

 The mausoleum is a three-tiered structure.
 Though the second octagonal tier is typical of Multan, the first tier in the shape of an octagon differs from the nearby Shrine of Bahauddin Zakariya and other earlier shrines which rests upon a square shaped base.

 The first tier is 15 metres in diameter, and features walls 4 feet thick.
 The first tier features bands of timber that create a visual break in the exterior brickwork.
 The octagonal first tier is buttressed by small minaret-shaped towers in each of its 8 corners that provide support to the structure, and narrow as they rise and surpass the height of the first tier.

 A second octagon rests upon the first tier that features small domes in each of the eight corners of the building.
-A third tier rests above the second, and is formed by a dome of 15 metres in diameter.
-The entire structure is 35 metres tall, with sloping walls.
+A third tier rests above the second, and is formed by a dome of 15 meters in diameter.
+The entire structure is 35 meters tall, with sloping walls.
 The dome is capped by a structure similar to an amalaka found on Hindu temples.